-Step 9 – Draw the coat and shoes
+Step 4: Draw Santa's coat and shoes

-Step 10 – Add the details
+Step 5: Add final details

-Two small lines on the face – one for the cheeks and one for laughter wrinkles under the eye.
+Add two small lines on the face – one for the cheeks and one for laughter wrinkles under the eye.

-Some lines around the tummy and just under the pompom – and Santa is all shaking with laughter.
+Draw some lines around the tummy and just under the pompom – and Santa is all shaking with laughter.
 Ho, ho, ho!

-Santa’s moustache, beard, hat pompom and all the coat and hat rims are white.
-Since white or no colour would look too flat, we have used the colouring trick from drawing a snowman – adding some shaded areas around the edges in light blue.
+Santa’s moustache, beard, hat pompom and all of the coat and hat rims are white.
+Since white or no colour would look too flat, we have used the trick from drawing a snowman – adding some shaded areas around the edges in light blue.

 Finally, the mittens and shoes are dark yellows – that could be the leather colour.
 It also adds some nice contrast to the drawing.

 How to draw Santa: an awesome Santa drawing with many details

-Step 1 – Sketch the base shape
+Step 1: Sketch the base body shape

 Draw an oval for the face.
 Then add the bowl pin body – two curved sides widening out and a curved baseline to close the shape.

-Step 2 – Add moustache and beard
+Step 2: Draw Santa's moustache and beard

-Now add Santa’s face.
-We will draw nice round eyes, with simple round pupils.
-Then add two thick moon-shaped eyebrows – again slightly tilted, to give our Santa a happy expression.
-Finally, add a simple short curved mouth.
+Then draw two thick moon-shaped eyebrows, again slightly tilted out, to give our Santa a happy expression.
+Finally, draw a simple short curved mouth.

-Step 4 – Draw Santa’s hat
+Step 4: Draw Santa’s hat

-Step 5 – Draw Santa’s legs and boots
+Step 5: Draw Santa’s legs and boots

 Start with the top two half-ovals – these are the part of Santa’s trousers that bulge up from under the coat and tighten back into his boots.
 The next two “ovals” are our familiar fur rims, this time on Santa’s boots.